Galaxy S8 Accidentally Revealed? Samsung Releases AMOLED Ads With Never-Before-Seen Smartphone

 — /LEAKS (@Slashleaks) January 13, 2017

 While the mysterious device in Samsung’s AMOLED display advertisement might never be officially named by the tech giant, another set of leaks about the upcoming smartphone have recently emerged.
-These new leaks, coming from an anonymous case-maker for Samsung, has provided renders for the upcoming flagship smartphone.
+These new leaks, coming from an anonymous case maker for Samsung, has provided renders for the upcoming flagship smartphone.
 Save for the non-edge screen, the case maker’s leaks are very similar to the device that was featured in Samsung’s recent AMOLED advertisement, including its high screen-to-body ratio and the absence of a physical Home button.

 One thing that was noticeable from the case maker’s rendered images was the presence of stereo speakers on the alleged Galaxy S8, which was welcomed by numerous fans of the device.
 Apart from this, Phone Arena stated that the rendered devices also featured something that would no doubt be neglected by the iPhone 8, its main rival for 2017 – a classic headphone jack.
 This, together with a USB Type-C port at the bottom of the render, has managed to get numerous Samsung fans excited, especially since the South Korean tech giant appears to be ticking off all the boxes with regards to its upcoming flagship phone.

-The leaked images from the Samsung case-maker or the cryptic device in the tech giant’s AMOLED ads might not be the Galaxy S8 at all.
+The leaked images from the Samsung case maker or the cryptic device in the tech giant’s AMOLED ads might not be the Galaxy S8 at all.
 The advertisement, in particular, could easily be Samsung’s small way of teasing fans about what its next generation of handsets would look like.
 So far, however, the design of the smartphone as allegedly revealed in the leaks and in the AMOLED advertisement has been largely welcomed by the South Korean tech giant’s fans.
 After all, if the leaks are anything to go by, it would seem like the Galaxy S8 would carry some of Samsung’s most radical design innovations in years, and that, of course, is always good news for consumers.

 [Featured Image by Pixabay]